 Traditionally the treatment for internal struggles (expressed as a variety of mental health and addiction issues) was long term talk therapy.
 While this approach can be helpful in some ways, it can be ineffective for some of the more troubling aspects of an individual's presenting problem.
 One of the reasons for this is that early and/or traumatic memory is often stored ineffectively in the more primitive areas of the brain.
 Talk therapy is engaging the more advanced parts of the brain which work in logic and abstract thinking.
 This advanced part cannot communicate with the primitive part.
 This is what we see with someone who describes feeling this way: "I know in my mind what you are saying is true, but I cannot seem to believe it."

-Jennifer Pereira, LPC-Intern, RD, CSCS is trained in EMDR and uses EMDR practice, when appropriate, to enhance the therapeutic process for her clients.
+Jennifer Pereira, LPC, RD is trained in EMDR and uses EMDR in her practice, when appropriate, to enhance the therapeutic process for her clients.
 If you are interested in learning more about EMDR and/or scheduling an appointment, please call 1(800)789-7703 or (817)584-5399 or go to the Contact Us page.

 EMDR (Eye Movement Desensitization and Reprocessing) is a psychotherapy that enables people to heal from the symptoms and emotional distress that are the result of disturbing life experiences.
 Repeated studies show that by using EMDR people can experience the benefits of psychotherapy that once took years to make a difference.
 It is widely assumed that severe emotional pain requires a long time to heal.
 EMDR therapy shows that the mind can in fact heal from psychological trauma much as the body recovers from physical trauma.
 When you cut your hand, your body works to close the wound.
 If a foreign object or repeated injury irritates the wound, it festers and causes pain.
 Once the block is removed, healing resumes.
 EMDR therapy demonstrates that a similar sequence of events occurs with mental processes.
 The brain's information processing system naturally moves toward mental health.
 If the system is blocked or imbalanced by the impact of a disturbing event, the emotional wound festers and can cause intense suffering.
 Once the block is removed, healing resumes.
 Using the detailed protocols and procedures learned in EMDR training sessions, clinicians help clients activate their natural healing processes.